Convergence to equilibrium for a degenerate McKean-Vlasov Equation: Final remarks

 we immediately see the significant impact of $\CC$ and $\KK$, as well as the interplay between them, on the convergence.
 As an example we notice that since

 when $\CC$ is not positively stable (but is almost positively stable), the above will dominate the convergence to equilibrium.

+We would like to note that the methodology presented in this worked relied heavily on the fact that the interaction kernel was of a linear form, i.e. that $k(x,y)=\KK(x-y)$.
+This allowed us to recast our McKean-Vlasov equation as a standard Fokker-Planck equation with a ``transportation'' term.
+It is not clear to us if a more complicated interaction kernel will allow for similar manipulation which will result in more general Fokker-Planck equation but it is a direction we intend to explore.

-In the near future, we would be interested to investigate if the result attained in this work can be attained via a process of mean field limit from the particle system associated to the McKean-Vlasov equation \eqref{eq:MKE}, as well as whether or not our result can be extended to non-quadratic potentials.
+Lastly, we would like to mention that it would be interesting to investigate whether or not the result attained in this work can be achieved via a process of mean field limit from the particle system associated to the McKean-Vlasov equation \eqref{eq:MKE}.